 But filmmakers, like other artists, often face roadblocks when they approach a bank for financing.
 From bankers who don’t understand artistic industries to policies that exclude artists on the basis of formalities, traditional banks are often not the most helpful or supportive places to go when you’re trying to make a movie in Alberta.
-In the words of Edmonton filmmaker Dylan Pearce (Avatar Media), “this industry is all about surviving ‘no’s.”
+In the words of Edmonton filmmaker Dylan Pearce (Avatar Media), this industry is all about surviving the word no.

 The banks for artists

 At The Branch for Arts + Culture, we treat artists a little differently.
 We want to be involved so much that if you’re trying to make a movie, we might even be the ones to approach you.

 Avatar Media’s most recent feature film, Christmas Cupcakes, was financed in part by ATB through The Branch.
 “We never had to worry about trying to convince The Branch that this was a good idea,” Dylan says.
 “It was a situation where they were fighting for us.”

 Just like in any business, in film, it takes money to make money.
 Without significant amounts available right from the get-go, it’s often impossible to shoot a movie at all—much less deal with all the costs of post-production, marketing and distribution that come later.